JanKillburger/videoflix-backend/README.md

 ### Test coverage

+Before running tests:
+- save a short video file 'sample-video.mp4' in the test-data folder

 Test coverage is calculated by the coverage package.
 You can run it as follows:
 - run `coverage run --source='.' manage.py test videoflix` to execute the tests
 - run `coverage report` to see test coverage results